What is medical consent? (PDF 71KB)

 Download our guide on what medical consent is and why it's important.

 In most cases, surgery will go as planned.
 But unfortunately no surgical procedure has a 100% success rate.
 Surgeons do occasionally make mistakes which result in injury or a poor outcome.
+When this happens, it may be possible to make a claim for operation compensation.

-Examples of surgical negligence include:
+Examples of surgical negligence and operation claims include:

 A variety of injuries can arise from surgical mistakes, depending on the type of surgery.
 These could include: